SalomePlatform/yacs/doc/principes.rst

 This type of node is executed in the YACS process.
 It can not be executed in remote processes.

-To create this type of node from the GUI see :ref:`inline_script`.
+To create this type of node:

+- from the GUI, see :ref:`inline_script`
+- in a XML file, see :ref:`xml_script_node`
+- from python interface, see :ref:`pyscript`

 .. _functionnode: